 These ten iPhone passcodes make up 15% of the 200,000 passcodes that his application recorded.
 The most popular code was "1234", which almost 9,000 people used.
 The rest of the codes are either very simple ("0000"), create a pattern ("2580"), or in the case of "5683", make up a word (LOVE).

 These results are staggering, because according to this study, these ten codes are used by 1 out of every 7 iPhone users.
-Merely attempting these 10 passcodes gives you a pretty high chance of getting into someone's iPhone, even in newer iOS 7 devices.
+Merely attempting these 10 passcodes gives you a pretty high chance of getting into someone's iPhone, even on newer devices.

 Aside from the 10 common passcodes above, your chances can exponentially increase if you know the owner of the iPhone well.